-None that the operators defined in this chapter vectorize, but some can pass through an array of clocked expressions (but not of clocks).
+None of the operators defined in this chapter vectorize, but some can operate directly on array variables (including clocked array variables, but not clock array variables).
 They are not callable in functions.

 16.3 Clock Constructors

 The overloaded constructors listed below are available to generate clocks, and it is possible to call them with the specified named arguments, or with positional arguments (according to the order shown in the details after the table).